ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

         - containerPort: 80

 ```
+> If you don't undertsnd the yaml, Don't panic.
+We will deal with it in detail.

 ### What is the difference between "record of intent" and "manifest"?
 `manifest` are collection of files, where `record of intent` is declared.